afif86/grouping_data/README.md

 ```
 Python 3.9 +
-Some kind of virtual environment (Optional/ Recommended)
+Some kind of virtual environment like pipenv, venv , ...
+(Optional/ Recommended)

 ```